Do you need a fresh perspective on your project?

 Or, maybe you are keen to prove or evaluate your project yourself and have time available, but little experience, so you’re at a loss where to start.

-I’m May Johnstone, I help managers in the public sector who need to prove a proposed project is feasible, or find out the difference their current project is making, and are short of time or skills to do this themselves.
+I’m May Johnstone, I help managers in the public sector who need to find out the difference their current project is making, and are short of time or skills to do this themselves.

 I specialise in small scale projects where I get to know both project staff and some of their clients, so both the project and I have the satisfaction of dealing with real people as well as the necessary statistics.

-I’ve provided perspectives for projects throughout Scotland, so I’m familiar with the issues of distance, transport and sparse services in rural and remote areas.
+I’ve provided perspectives for projects throughout Scotland, so I’m familiar with the challenges of distance, transport and sparse services in rural and remote areas.

 If you’re wondering whether I can help you, please go to Is this you? to find out who really benefits from my approach.